ROLE

 Saves the most room.

-Follows a common mobile pattern.
+Follows a common mobile pattern - card design.

-Doesn't show user much information.
+Doesn't show schedule

 Within a month of launch, this is how Instant Payout performed.